 New business owners or those wanting to start a business can learn about key components of running a business from area experts on a variety of topics at Barton’s “Start, Run and Grow: Business Ownership Basics” seminar from 5:30 - 8:30 p.m.
 Thursday evenings from Sept.
 22 to Nov.
 10 at the Great Bend Events Center.

 The Barton Library’s Cohen Center for Kansas History holds a wealth of preserved historical documents, books, as well as other resources and is celebrating a grand reopening ceremony at 6:30 p.m.
 Sept.
 9 in the Barton Library located in the center of campus.

-The Barton Community College Theatre Department will hold auditions for its fall production of “Clue, On Stage,” by Sandy Rustin, August 25-27 from 7-9 p.m. in the Fine Arts Auditorium.
+The Barton Community College Theatre Department will hold auditions for its fall production of the bone-chilling thriller “The Thin Place,” by Lucas Hnath August 24-26 from 5-9 p.m. in the Fine Arts Auditorium.

 The drought monitor report as of Tuesday, August 2, indicates he same conditions as we continue to see severe and extreme drought.
 The recent rains helped the extreme western counties a bit.